gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 A useful family of transformations, that includes both logarithms and power transformations, is the family of Box-cox transformations, which depend on the parameter lambda.
 The logarithm in a Box-cox transformation is always a natural logarithm or to base e.
+#### Bias adjustments
+One issue with using mathematical transformations such as Box-cox transformations is that the back-transformed point forecasts will not be the mean of the forecast distribution.
+In fact, it will usually be the median of the forecast distribution assuming that the distribution on the transformed space is symmetric.
+For many purposes, this is acceptable, but occasionally the mean forecast is required.

+The difference between the simple back-transformed forecast and the mean is called the *bias.* When we use the mean, rather than the median, we say the point forecasts have been bias-adjusted.
+Bias adjustment is not done by default in the *forecast* package.
+If you want your forecasts to be means rather than medians, use the argument ```biasadj=TRUE``` when you select your Box-cox transformation parameter.